conjur-cookbooks/conjur/OFFLINE.md

 **Launch**

 Note that this requires the [jq](https://stedolan.github.io/jq/) tool to parse the Conjur API response.
 Install it in the 'Foundation' step.
 The following script should be run as `root` user.
+Update this script to fit your needs.

 ```
 #!/bin/bash -e